COGS18/Projects/overview.md

 - W7: Project Description released
 - W8: By the end of this week, you must have a project topic / outline
 - W9-10: Work on the project
-- **Finals Week: projects due (11:59 PM, Mon, Mar 15th)**
+- **Finals Week: projects due**

 ### Getting Started

-We strongly encourage you to discuss potential project ideas and with your TAs/IAs/instructor through office hours and coding labs (or on Piazza).
+We strongly encourage you to discuss potential project ideas and with your TAs/IAs/instructor through office hours and coding labs (or on Campuswire).
 This will give us a chance to give you feedback and help guide your project plans.

 Suggestions for working on projects: